 Coronet Peak ski passes and prices

-- A 3 Peak Season Pass (includes 3 mountains – The Remarkables; Coronet Peak & Mt Hutt) starts at $1,299 NZD per adult
+- A 3 peak season pass includes 3 mountains – The Remarkables, Coronet Peak, and Mt Hutt, starting at $1,045 NZD per adult

-- A Lift Pass (includes Coronet; Remarkables & Mt Hutt) is priced at $139 NZD for an adult (aged 18 and over) for one day.
-If you want to ski for two days it’s priced at $129 NZD per day and for three days $109 NZD per day.
+- A lift pass includes Coronet, Remarkables, and Mt Hutt is priced at $159 NZD for an adult (aged 18 and over) for one day.
+If you want to ski for two days, it’s priced at $139 NZD per day and for three days it costs $129 NZD per day

-- A Twilight Pass (valid from 12:30 pm to 9 pm on Wednesday, Friday, and some Saturday nights) is priced at $139 NZD per adult
+- A twilight pass (valid from 12:30 pm to 9 pm on Wednesday, Friday, and some Saturday nights) is priced at $159 NZD per adult

-- Learner Area Pass is priced at $79 NZD per adult
+- A first timer lift, lesson, and rental pass is priced at $219 NZD per adult

-Some finer details for Coronet Peak include that it has 280 hectares of skiable terrain and 462 meters (1,516 feet) of vertical drop.
-There’s not much opportunity for backcountry skiing here though.
-The runs are mostly open (no trees) which is great on a sunny day but it means there’s less visibility on cloudy days.
+Some finer details for Coronet Peak include that it has 280 hectares (691 acres) of skiable terrain and 462 meters (1,516 feet) of vertical drop.
+That said, there’s not much opportunity for backcountry skiing here.
+The runs are mostly open (no trees) which is great on a sunny day, but it means there’s less visibility on cloudy days.

 There’s a varied selection of dining options on Coronet Peak with 3 restaurants in the base building and a stunning mountain restaurant called Heidi’s Hut, over at Rocky Gully.

-Unfortunately, Coronet Peak doesn’t receive a lot of snowfall (just 2 meters (6.5″ annually) that’s due to its relatively low elevation.
-The snow guns are working regularly though to ensure good ski conditions.
+Unfortunately, Coronet Peak doesn’t receive a lot of snowfall (just 2 meters or 6.5 feet annually), which is due to its relatively low elevation.
+That said, the snow guns are working regularly though to ensure good ski conditions!

 The Remarkables